-One of the most inspiring new wedding dress trends for 2020 if the corset dress.
+One of the most inspiring new wedding dress trends for 2021 is the corset dress.
 This may sound a little daunting to some, but trust us these dresses are beautiful!
 Our bride Carrie wore the most amazing dress from Pronovias.
 See more photos from Carrie’s wedding at Colshaw Hall.

 Getting married in the winter months presents a challenge when it comes to choosing your wedding dress.
 Most couples will want their pictures outside where the quality of light will be best.
 Our bride Freya opted for a long sleeve lace True Bride gown from the Bridal Lounge.
 This dress was a perfect choice for the time of year and the bride looked amazing.
 There is something so elegant about long sleeved dresses, lace allows for flashes of skin underneath so the bride doesn’t look swamped by fabric.
 As lace is such a delicate fabric a long sleeve can also be worn at summer and spring weddings.